Preparing for an Autism Diagnostic Appointment as a Teen or Adult

 • Low libido

-• Difficulty understanding social codes
+• Difficulty understanding social norms related to sexuality

-• Difficulty understanding consent
+• Difficulty understanding or respecting consent

-• Difficulty setting limits or boundaries
+• Difficulty setting personal boundaries

-• Difficulties with touch related to sexuality
+• Challenges with physical touch related to sexuality

-• Difficulty understanding your partner
+• Difficulty understanding one’s partner

 Friendship